George Song

 };

-Lastly we add another bounded action creator to handle undo():
+Lastly, we add another bound action creator to handle undo():

 const undo = () => dispatch({ type: "undo" });